Steam-Locomotive/PicoCTF-2014-Write-ups/reverse_engineering/cyborg_secrets.md

 ### Details ###

-The hint indcates that the password is hardcoded into the program.
+The hint indicates that the password is hardcoded into the program.
 Opening the program with a text editor or disassembler reveals the debug admin password `2manyHacks_Debug_Admin_Test`.
 To get the flag we input this into the program running on the shell, using the command `./cyborg_defence 2manyHacks_Debug_Admin_Test` (where the `./cyborg_defence` executes the cyborg_defence program).

 ### Flag ###